From Segments to Scenes: Temporal Understanding for Agentic Autonomous Driving via Vision-Language Models: TAD Benchmark

 \subsection{TAD Benchmark Statistics}

-This section provides insight into the benchmark statistics.
-The question distribution is shown in \cref{tbl:ego_non_ego_count}.
-In addition to the ``Total'' column, which denotes the total number of questions per type, a breakdown is also provided showing the number of ego vs. non-ego questions.
-All question types are well-represented, with a minimum of 80 per category. \cref{tbl:ego_non_ego_count} also shows that there are two question categories, \textit{Action Duration} and \textit{Relative Temporal Action Localization} that only consider the ego vehicle.
-Conversely, \textit{Temporal Object Localization} only includes questions about non-ego car objects, since this question considers when those objects are visible to the ego. \cref{tbl:ego_non_ego_count} also shows that the overall split between ego and non-ego vehicle questions is almost even, with 53.7\% and 46.3\% of the questions, respectively.
-As such, there is no significant benchmark bias favouring ego or non-ego objects.
-Further stats, including the instance count per action category as well as the breakdown of the vehicle types and counts are in the supplementary material.
+\textbf{Question Distribution.} The question distribution is shown in \cref{tbl:ego_non_ego_count}.
+In addition to the ``Total'' column, a breakdown is provided showing the number of ego vs.\ non-ego questions.
+All question types are well-represented, with a minimum of 80 per category.
+Two question categories, \textit{Action Duration} and \textit{Relative Temporal Action Localization}, only consider the ego vehicle.
+Conversely, \textit{Temporal Object Localization} only includes questions about non-ego car objects, since this question considers when those objects are visible to the ego.
+The overall split between ego and non-ego vehicle questions is almost even (53.7\% and 46.3\%, respectively), so there is no significant benchmark bias favouring ego or non-ego objects.

+\textbf{Object Distribution.} A breakdown of the vehicle types considered in TAD, as well as their counts, is shown in \cref{tab:object_count}.
+The benchmark considers all vehicle categories relatively evenly, the lone exception being ``Emergency Vehicle'', which is rare in the original data itself.
+Note that some questions refer to ``Non-Ego'' vehicles, which corresponds to any vehicle other than the ego.
+Further stats, including instance count per action category, are in the supplementary material.